ani2727/EventManagementSystem/README.md

 Club Schema: Manages club information.
 Gallery Schema: Stores images related to clubs and events.

-### 🤝 Contributing
-We welcome contributions!
-Please fork the repository and create a pull request.

-Fork the repository
-Create a new branch (git checkout -b feature-branch) Make your changes
-Commit your changes (git commit -m 'Add new feature') Push to the branch (git push origin feature-branch) Open a pull request

 ### 📝 License
 This project is licensed under the MIT License.